jojerd/EntraAdDeviceCleanup/README.md

 3.)
 Added additional functions and features into this utility after re-writing it to support Microsoft Graph connectivity.
 (Device Code flow, and Service Principal sign-in support.)

+4.)
+Support for multithreaded operations for large operations (1000+ devices).

+As an example:

+Sequential:
+1000 devices ≈ 15-30 minutes

+Parallel (10 threads):
+1000 devices ≈ 3-5 minutes

 # Very Important Notes
 This source code is freeware and is provided on an "as is" basis without warranties of any kind, whether express or implied, including without limitation warranties that the code is free of defect, fit for a particular purpose or non-infringing.
 The entire risk as to the quality and performance of the code is with the end user.